HarishAtGitHub/harishatgithub.github.com/_posts/2015-08-28-CAP-Theorem.md

 ## CAP Theorem - Looking with distributed Eyes - Logical Analysis

-Let us analyse CAP Theorem with a simple example(the example is one simple distributed system considered to understand CAP theorem).
+Let us analyse CAP Theorem with a simple example(the example is one simple distributed system considered, to understand CAP theorem).
 From the example we shall get into CAP theorem gradually.
 Let us say we have two servers one in India and one in US.
-It is kept in such a distributed way so that when person can from US access he can get data by querying US server and a person from India can be routed to Indian server.
+It is kept in such a distributed way so that, when a person can from US accesses, he can get data by querying US server and a person from India querying data can be routed to Indian server.

 [Note: This example assumes the following